 Another requirement under the PMLFTR is the establishment of the ownership and control structure of the foundation or association.
 In order to comply with such obligation subject persons should obtain and maintain on file an explanation of the ownership and control structure of the foundation or association from the applicant for business and verify such information by requesting the appropriate documentation.
-In the case of a foundation, subject persons are required to identify the founder, a person (other than the foundation had in respect of the foundation and its assets have been assigned to some other person, that person.
+In the case of a foundation, subject persons are required to identify the founder, a person (other than the founder of the foundation) who has endowed the foundation, and, if any rights a founder of the foundation had in respect of the foundation and its assets have been assigned to some other person, that person.